For help with altitude sickness...

 Fondest memory: One of my favorite photos is of this old Tibetan woman at Sera Monastery.
 You will see elderly people in Tibet who look like they are 100 years old.
 I like how she has her hair in long braids and the look of devotion on her face during prayer.
 There was no way I was going to ask permission to take this photo, but I think Tibetans in Lhasa are used to tourists taking their photos.
 She ignored my presence, and I got this great photo as a result.

 Of course not all Tibetans will ignore you.
 The ones who walk by you in front of the Potala might ask for money, but I also saw Tibetans who cheerfully posed with tourists there without any request to be paid.
 Use your best judgement and try to avoid the money trap.
 I think there are enough Tibetans who don't mind being photographed and when you combine this lot with those who aren't even aware that you zoomed in for their portrait then you'll have plenty of pictures for your collection.

-In Tibet, you're going to see yaks everywhere.
+Favorite thing: In Tibet, you're going to see yaks everywhere.
 Yak butter, yak cheese, yak horn ornaments ("hornaments?"), yak sacks (wool bags) and even yak T-shirts all remind you of that animal which you actually got excited about when seeing it for the first time from the train window.